ChrisRisner/chrisrisner.github.io/_posts/2015-11-06-Setting-Up-Continuous-Deployment-for-Android-with-VSTS-and-HockeyApp.markdown

 <img src="http://storage.chrisrisner.com/images/vso-build-def.png" alt="VSO Build Definition" style="width:500px;" class="centeredInContent"/>

-If this is a brand new project, you won't likely have a Build Defintion already.
+If this is a brand new project, you won't likely have a Build Definition already.
 Click the green addition symbol in the top left to add a new definition.
 Currently there are only four definitions available (Visual Studio, Xamarin.Android, Xamarin.iOS, and Xcode).
 None of these will work for us, so choose **Empty** and click OK.
 The next step is to begin to add some build steps so click the **+ Add build step...** link.

 <img src="http://storage.chrisrisner.com/images/vso-build-steps.png" alt="VSO Build Definition" style="width:500px;" class="centeredInContent"/>